StasJanS/StasJanS/README.md

-# 👋 Hi!
+### 👋 Hi!
 I'm Stas Skibickiy.
 I am a Python developer with more than 2 years of experience.
-I love work with new technologies.
+I love to develop and learn new technologies.
 I have experience with the following technologies:

 - Back-end <br>